Caeli: cooling buildings with low-carbon air conditioning

 • operate without an external cold pack, making them easy to integrate and preventing warm air from being blown outside

-Concrete, measurable results:
+Tangible, measurable results:

 To quantify this environmental benefit, a comparative life cycle analysis (LCA) was carried out using the OPEN LCA tool.
 The results speak for themselves: deployment of the solution in Europe would cut air-conditioning-related carbon emissions by a factor of 3 to 6.